 Optical cables can transmit audio only, so they are more specialized than HDMI.
 They support uncompressed stereo audio, or compressed surround sound audio, and have a typically recommended maximum cable length of around 10m, though higher quality cables can extend that to up to 30m in some cases.
 The cables aren’t particularly durable, with the potential for the glass fiber to break if the cable is bent or stretched too aggressively, so some care should be taken in installing them.

 What’s the difference between HDMI ARC and Optical?

-Although both HDMI and optical cables can support 5.1 surround sound, HDMI is a newer standard (especially its 2.0 and 2.1 revisions).
-That gives it support for newer audio technologies like Dolby Atmos, TrueHD, DTS HD, and Dolby Digital Plus, which can make a real difference to how good your favorite movies and TV shows sound (if they support them).
+Alongside this improved specification, HDM also enjoys support for newer audio technologies like Dolby Atmos, TrueHD, DTS HD, and Dolby Digital Plus, which can make a real difference to how good your favorite movies and TV shows sound (if they support them).

-HDMI and optical cables are built differently too.
-Optical cables use fiber optic technology to transmit the signal, so are effectively made of glass.
-That leads to a high quality connection with less chance of signal integrity loss over the length of the cable.
-HDMI cables are most commonly made with copper and therefore require shielding to achieve a high-quality connection that’s protected from outside interference.
+However, that demand for rigidity around such a clear transmission medium as glass, means that optical cables offer a high-quality connection with less chance of signal integrity loss over its lengths compared to lesser materials.
+HDMI cables are most commonly made with copper and therefore require additional shielding to achieve a high-quality connection that’s protected from outside interference.

 Should you use HDMI ARC over optical?